The Pleasures of Electricity

 The artwork of the album was designed by Foxx himself, based on his own photography.
 The main cover depicts a man in a grey suit standing next to a door, his face completely whited out by a bright light that seems to originate from inside him.
 This, together with the album name, recalled René Magritte's painting Le Principe Du Plaisir, and through it Gary Numan's synthpop classic The Pleasure Principle, the artwork and title of which were inspired by the said painting (sonically The Pleasures of Electricity also resembles The Pleasure Principle and vice versa).
 In the sleeve notes for the live album The Golden Section Tour + The Omnidelic Exotour Foxx writes of buying a grey suit around 1978 and photographing his friends wearing it, with the face of the person never showing in the pictures.
 Whether or not the photographs used on The Pleasures of Electricity are from this time is unknown, but based on the description the artwork for this album is similar to Foxx's 1978 photography.

 No singles were released from the album, however "Nightlife" was included on the Modern Art compilation released some three months before The Pleasures of Electricity.

-A 2 CD remastered special edition was released in October 2009.
-Four tracks on CD 1 featured on the original album were significantly remixed - 'Nightlife', 'Invisible Women', 'Cities of Light 5' and 'Automobile'.
+A 2CD remastered special edition was released on 19 October 2009.
+Four tracks on CD1 featured on the original album were significantly remixed - "Nightlife", "Invisible Women", "Cities of Light 5" and "Automobile".
 Although they feature new sounds and in some cases additional arrangements, they were remixed in the context of the album, and therefore not just added as 'extras' to the package.

-Disc Two features the original mix of the album plus two previously unreleased bonus tracks 'Screenplay' and 'Twilight Room', thus making it the 'definitive edition' of this album.
+CD2 features the original mix of the album plus two previously unreleased bonus tracks "Screenplay" and "Twilight Room", thus making it the 'definitive edition' of this album.